ShemEscobal/SampleYOLOv11/README.md

   https://docs.ultralytics.com/modes/train/#train-settings

 # RUNNING INFERENCE WITH CUSTOM MODEL
+- You can only proceed in this section if you have accomplished the model training process whic is the previous step.
 - Using the “YOLODetect.py”, replace model path with your actual directory.

 Find this line on the “YOLODetect.py” python file uploaded.